 Ware asked Sir Frederic Kenyon, Director of the British Museum, to interpret the differing approaches of the principal architects.
-The report he presented to the Commission in November 1918 emphasised equality as the core ideology, outlining the principles we abide by today.
+The report he presented to the Commission in November 1918 emphasised equality as the core ideology by which it should operate.

 The impossible task

-Even the very idea of treating the war dead equally was considered controversial.
-Some families were desperate to bring their lost loved ones home and railed against the policy of non-repatriation laid down by the Commission.
-For others, the need to cater for different religions caused anger from a predominantly Christian Great Britain.
+Closer to home, the very idea of commemorating all the dead in the same way was considered controversial.
+Some families maintained their own ideas of how they wanted to mark the graves of their loved ones and were desperate to bring them back.
+They railed against the Commission’s policy of non-repatriation.
+For others, the decision to cater for different religions caused anger from a predominantly Christian Great Britain.
 A petition of over 8,000 signatures was raised to register protest at the decision to use rectangular headstones rather than cruciform shaped markers.

 “The single biggest bit of work since any of the Pharaohs!”

-But after the first “experimental” cemeteries were built in 1920, so the public came to appreciate what Ware and his fledgling organisation were attempting to create.
-The Commission embarked on one of the largest building programmes ever seen.
-The mammoth task of creating the First World War cemeteries and memorials would not be complete until 1938 and just one year later, we were asked to commemorate the dead of a Second world War.
+Nonetheless, after the first “experimental” cemeteries were built in Europe in 1920 and were warmly received by the press, much of the public came to appreciate what Ware and his fledgling organisation was attempting to create.
+The Commission then embarked on one of the largest building programmes ever seen.
+The mammoth task of creating the First World War cemeteries and memorials would not be complete until 1938 and just one year later, the same organisation would be asked to commemorate the dead of a Second world War.

-Today, CWGC is a truly global organisation – working to care for war graves at 23,000 locations in more than 150 countries and territories.
+The CWGC is now a truly global organisation – working to care for war graves at 23,000 locations in more than 150 countries and territories.
 We commemorate almost 1.7 million individuals.